Which route is best for you

 For those who like a more demanding mountain climb, there is the option of the remote North Face or Umbwe routes.
 North Face is best combined with a western approach route – Shira or Lemosho – then the trail contours round to the northern circuit and a completely new ascent up the crater side on the north of the Kilimanjaro massif.
 Umbwe route is only recommended if booked together with Mt Meru or another peak because it involves a very fast ascent up Great Barranco to connect with the main routes that follow Barafu ridge to the summit – without pre-acclimatisation the ascent is simply too rapid to be considered safe.

 A tragic rockfall killing several people has meant that the Western Breach is now rated as severe and dangerous.
 This route is only for those with technical climbing experience, and should ideally be climbed roped up, wearing a safety harness and a helmet.
-Even talented climbers are not allowed to climb this route without a qualified technical guide and the right equipment.
+Summitting via the Western Breach requires the permission of the Kilimanjaro park authorities and it’s a necessity that you are accompanied by a qualified technical guide.

 Finally and most importantly, you must allow yourself sufficient time to acclimatise to the altitude.
 See our acclimatisation notes for guidance.